ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

 - Prio 3: Switch from bubble sort to selection/insertion sort.
 :::

-If two algorithms that solve the same problem, how do you compare their performance?
+If you have two algorithms that solve the same problem, how do you compare their performance?
 One way is to do an [empirical analysis]{.term}:
-Implement the both algorithms and test  them on various inputs, and measure the runtime.
+Implement both algorithms and test them on various inputs, then measure the runtime.
 This can be time consuming for the developer, and there are plenty of pitfalls.
 Apart from the efficiency of the algorithm itself, the measured runtime can depend on:

 <!-- \newpage -->

 * details of the hardware you are running on,
-* how optimized the code for the specific implementations are,
+* how optimised the code for the specific implementations are,
 * how you construct the inputs,
 * the size of your chosen inputs,
 * the version and configuration of the compiler you are using,